SystemsApproach/ops/arch.rst

 directly control a Kubernetes cluster (as we do in this book) and when to do so indirectly through the manager for that cluster.
-There are also new problems that are unique to multi-clouds (e.g., inter-cloud service discovery), which are beyond the scope of this book.
+There are also new problems that are unique to multi-clouds (e.g., inter-cloud service discovery), but they are beyond the scope of this book.

 2.4 Control and Management
 --------------------------